 Additionally, since the trade war is ongoing, commodity vendors aren’t allowing customers to lock pricing in for extended periods of time.
 Many, fearing tariffs could change, are only guaranteeing pricing for 30 days in order to prevent further financial damage.
 This makes it difficult for manufacturers to purchase parts at consistent pricing and, in turn, manufacture and sell goods at a consistent cost.

 Navigating the Effects

 As the already-strained market continues to evolve, vendors and manufacturers are adapting their processes, balancing the higher cost of doing business and longer lead times with better practices.
-OEMs are minimizing the strain on resources, such as labor and supply chain expertise, by finding a contract assembly partner that has skilled labor ready to take on new projects.
+OEMs are minimizing the strain on resources, such as labor and supply chain expertise, by finding a contract manufacturing partner that has skilled labor ready to take on new projects.

 On the supply chain side, look for outsource companies with an expert supply chain team that stays informed on market trends and keeps you well informed.
-When you work with a contract assembly partner to forecast your product needs, they can also set up stocking commitments with vendors to ensure consistently priced parts are ready when needed.
+When you work with a contract manufacturing partner to forecast your product needs, they can also set up stocking commitments with vendors to ensure consistently priced parts are ready when needed.

 Considering the current market’s price uncertainty and longer-than-usual lead times, it’s better to be prepared to order early than try to expedite a project.
-A contract assembly partner can help you navigate the ever-changing component market and get you your goods on time.
+A contract manufacturing partner can help you navigate the ever-changing component market and get you your goods on time.